The Parable Of The Good Samaritan Explained

 The parable of the Good Samaritan is one of the most famous parables Jesus ever told.
-The term, good samaritan, has become synonymous with someone who shows mercy.
-It’s a positive name.
-Even many organizations use it to show how they care for people.
-But the good samaritan meaning would have been much different to Jesus 1st century audience.
+But the meaning of the good samaritan would have been much different to Jesus’ 1st-century audience than us today.

 The Context Of The Parable Of The Good Samaritan